ktorio/ktor-documentation/topics/Serving_Static_Content.md

 Ktor also provides us the ability to specify a different root folder from where contents is served.
 This is useful for instance if we want to dynamically define where contents should be served from, or even use absolute paths.

-We can do this by setting the value of the `staticRootFolder` property
+We can do this by setting the value of the `staticRootFolder` property:

 ```kotlin
 static("docs") {